jordantseng/Online-video-games-shop/README.md

 A: According to redux documentation, "trying to put as much of the logic for calculating a new state into the appropriate reducer, rather than in the code that prepares and dispatches the action" is recommended.

 #### Q: Implement react-virtualized and intersection observer
 A: This two packages are perfect for optimizing performance issue.
-There is a strange issue of react-virtualized, while scrolling in some point of time, the rows on the top will disappear.
+At firs, there is a strange issue of react-virtualized, while scrolling to some location, the rows on the top will disappear.
+The reason is the layout is affected by product img when it is loaded.
+Therefore, I add a image placeholder to prevent this kind of behavior.

 ## Usage